Why Betting on Your Phone Is So Hard to Stop

-One of the biggest reasons mobile gambling is so addictive is because it easily integrates into daily routines.
-Unlike casino gambling, which requires time and effort, phone betting can happen in seconds during routine activities:
+One of the most powerful reasons mobile gambling is so addictive is that it integrates effortlessly into everyday routines.
+Unlike casino trips, which take planning and effort, betting on your phone is quick, private, and requires no disruption to your day.

 -